zeli8888/COMP41720-Distributed-Systems/lab2/readme.md

             Write operations: 5 successful, 0 failed
           ```

+      4. Executive Summary & Key Observations
+          - Immediate Data Visibility: With w:majority and readConcern:majority, data written to primary was immediately visible on secondary nodes, demonstrating strong consistency.

+          - Latency Impact: Strong consistency operations showed slightly higher latency due to the coordination required between nodes to achieve consensus.

+          - Failure Behavior: During network partitions, the system experienced temporary unavailability while the replica set reorganized and elected a new primary.
+However, once a new primary was established, both read and write operations resumed successfully with zero data loss.

+          - CAP Theorem Alignment: The behavior confirms CP (Consistency & Partition Tolerance) characteristics - during partitions, the system prioritized consistency over availability, temporarily blocking operations until consistency could be guaranteed.
+      5. Detailed Analysis of Architectural Trade-offs
+          - Behavior: Write operations block until a majority of nodes acknowledge the write.
+Read operations only return data that has been replicated to a majority of nodes, ensuring consistency.

+          - Data Visibility: Data becomes visible on secondaries after replication latency.
+While not instantaneous, readConcern:majority prevents reading uncommitted or rolled-back data, providing strong consistency guarantees despite replication delay.

+          - Failover Mechanism: This configuration demonstrates classic CP behavior from the CAP theorem:
+            - The isolated primary detects it can no longer reach a majority of nodes
+            - The primary steps down to prevent inconsistent writes
+            - The majority partition undergoes leader election
+            - No writes are accepted anywhere in the cluster until a new primary with guaranteed consistency is established

+          - Architectural Trade-off:
+            - This configuration explicitly prioritizes Consistency (C) and Partition Tolerance (P) over Availability (A).
+            - The trade-off is clear: during partitions, the system may become temporarily unavailable to maintain data consistency.
+            - The "why" behind this choice is that for certain applications, data correctness is non-negotiable, even if it means occasional downtime.
+      6. Justifying Configuration Choice for Business Requirements
+          - When to Choose Strong Consistency (CP Configuration)
+            - Business Requirement: Financial transactions, medical systems, legal compliance data, or any scenario where data accuracy has significant consequences.
+            - Justification: Choose strong consistency when the cost of data inconsistency exceeds the cost of temporary unavailability.
+For financial systems, incorrect balances could lead to regulatory penalties and loss of trust.
+The brief unavailability during failover is preferable to data corruption.

 2. Eventual Consistency:
     - Configure writes and reads for eventual consistency (w:1 for writes and default read concern in MongoDB).